keypoint-solutions/laravel-vox/README.md

 VOX_TRANSLATE_DRIVER=openai
 OPENAI_API_KEY=your-api-key
 ```

+To use another database, define a connection in `config/database.php` and set `VOX_DB_CONNECTION` to its name.
+To relocate the default SQLite file, set `VOX_DB_PATH`.
+Changing connections does not transfer existing Vox data.

 The base locale defaults to `app.locale`; it does not have to be English.
 Locale and frontend-group lists use `mode: auto|configured` and `values`.
 In PHP config, `values` may be an array; environment values are comma-separated. `configured` replaces automatic discovery.